 We are a licensed Real Estate Brokerage company since 2009!

-This means we are able to list your home on local MLS® databases around Florida, Illinois, Minnesota, Georgia, Rhode Island and beyond.
+This means we are able to list your home on local MLS® databases around Alabama, Florida, California, Connecticut, Illinois, Minnesota, Georgia, North Carolina, South Carolina, and beyond.

 What is a Real Estate Broker?

 A real estate broker is a person who has taken their education beyond the agent level, as required by state laws, and has passed a broker’s license exam.

 Many people unfamiliar with the real estate industry use the terms real estate agent, broker, and realtor interchangeably.
 There are differences between the three titles.
 However, the most important difference is the services each real estate professional offers.

 A real estate agent is a professional who has passed all required real estate classes and the licensing exam in the state they work in.
 It is the most encompassing of the titles since it is the starting point for most real estate professionals.
 Agents are also referred to as real estate associates.

 A realtor is a real estate agent who is a member of the National Association of Realtors®.
 They must agree in abiding by the association’s standards and upholding their code of ethics.

 A real estate broker has continued his or her education past the real estate agent level and passed the real estate broker license.
 Real estate brokers can work as independent real estate agents or have other agents working for them.

 The biggest distinction between the three is that a broker can work on his or her own while An agent or associate has to work under a licensed broker.